BeamMP/BeamMP-Server/README.md

 ## Supported Operating Systems

 The code itself supports (latest stable) Linux and Windows.
-In terms of actual build support, for now we usually only distribute Windows binaries and sometimes Linux.
+In terms of actual build support, for now we usually only distribute Windows binaries and Linux.
 For any other distro or OS, you just have to find the same libraries listed in the Linux Build [Prerequisites](#prerequisites) further down the page, and it should build fine.
 We don't currently support any big-endian architectures.

 Recommended compilers: MSVC, GCC, CLANG.